alberto-bellin/Hydro_gen/README.md

 - src directory: sources files
 - executable directory: executable files for the platforms:
-- linux, mac (for intel, hydrogen2D_mac, and silicon M3, hydrogen2D_mac_M3, processors) and windows
+- linux, mac (for intel processor: hydrogen2D_mac, and silicon M3 processor: hydrogen2D_mac_M3) and windows

 please cite the following paper in papers or reports that use the present software: